 - The groom or the groom’s parents should cover the getaway vehicle that picks the couple up from the reception.

 The mother of the groom has a fine line when it comes to the planning and executing of the wedding.
 There are some very important things that she should do, but her role is largely dictated by the role that her son and soon to be daughter in law encourages her to play, which include:

-- The mother of the groom should call the bride’s parents first to congratulate them and introduce herself.
+- The mother of the groom should call the bride’s parents first to congratulate them after the couple get engaged and introduce herself.
 She may want to invite them to dinner at her home or out to a special dinner as a way to get to know each other.